 HERE'S HOW YOU CAN BOOK YOUR CHECK INS WITH YOUR COACH:

 3) Choose an appropriate time slot and fill out the necessary information.
 Note where your coach will be that day.
+For texting or emailing requests, provide a few different choices of dates and times to your coach.

 4) Book it!
 A confirmation will be sent to your email.
 Now, put that check in on your calendar and set your reminder.